osmandapp/docs/content/osmand/navigation/markers-navigation.md

 ## How to use

 Navigation to the marker is direct-point-navigation.
+This navigation is made special for quick destinations.
+For example, during any off-road competitions.

 At first user need to set [Map marker view](/osmand/personal/markers) and [Marker widget](/osmand/widgets/markers).